RuiOrey/pm_vagrant/README.md

 ### forward ssh key

-In order to access the P&M Git repos from within our VM
+In order to get grunt-wordpress-deploy to work (needs to access server via ssh using publickkey):
 * run (in your host os): `ssh-add ~/.ssh/pm-vm-NAME.pem`

 ### install phpMyAdmin